stevetarver/emberloopsql/README.md

 ### Install

-Run the project's `install.sh` script to install each project's dependencies.
+Run `npm install` in the `frontend` and `backend` directories.
+The simplest way to install and run the project is to run the project root `initialize.sh` script.

 ## Running the project locally

+1. Run the root project `initialize.sh` script
+1. `backend` and `frontend` output is redirected to respective `nohup.out` files
+1. Ember app is available at [http://localhost:4200](http://localhost:4200)
+1. Select Contacts -> All to see data

+### Details

 Each of datastore, backend, and frontend are separate projects and can be run independently or in concert.

-Each directory contains a `start.sh` script that will start the frontend and backend in local, development mode, and the datastore as a docker container.

-You may need to tweek the backend's datasource connection to point to the correct docker machine.
+The datastore has bash scripts to simplify initializing, restart, stop, start.

+The frontend and backend directories use `npm` to install and start the project.

-## Building the project
+## TODO

-### Building

-Each of datastore, backend, and frontend are their own docker containers anticipating future scaling; a POC of sorts.

-Run the project's `build.sh` script to build each of the docker containers.

-When the docker images are built, run `start-docker.sh` to start and connect each of the containers.
-Then you can view the app via browser.

-### Mac
+* Create dockerfiles for each of datastore, backend, frontend
+* Create docker-compose.yml to link each of above containers